Help to save Ukrainian lives

 Donations allow paramedics to receive the necessary equipment for providing emergency care and evacuating the wounded.

-For almost 9 years, Hospitallers provide first medical and pre-medical assistance on the very frontlines of Ukraine.
+For almost 9 years, Hospitallers provide first medical and pre-medical assistance in Ukraine.

 All paramedics receive medical training and first-aid courses at the Hospitallers training center.
 Since the beginning of the full-scale invasion, 800 volunteers have studied at the center.
 Some have stayed with the Hospitallers crew, while others joined other units as paramedics.